ralna/GALAHAD/doc/Julia/rst-dir/sha_functions.rst

 		- order

 		-
-                  is a one-dimensional array of size m and type Int32, that holds the preferred order of access for the pairs
+                  is a one-dimensional array of size m and type INT, that holds the preferred order of access for the pairs
                   $\{(s^{(k)},y^{(k)})\}$.
 The $k$-th component of
                   order specifies the row number of strans and